letronghieu4897/To-Duck-List/README.md

 ## Usage

-1. Click the Taskily icon in your Chrome toolbar
+1. Click the To-Duck-List icon in your Chrome toolbar
 2. Add a new task:
    - Click the "+" button
    - Enter task title and description